KQM-git/TCL/docs/characters/pyro/amber.md

 * C2 damage instance is considered skill damage.
 * Baron Bunny snapshots.
 * In CO-OP, teammates can manually detonate each other's Baron Bunnies, but the damage bonus will only apply if both players have C2.
+* It can be triggered using Transformative Reactions via Amber's Charged Attacks.

 </TabItem>